 Causing irreparable damage, scale is also hard to get rid of.
-Frequent applications of insecticidal soaps are the best way to tackle the problem, but may not get rid of it altogether.
+Frequent applications of insecticidal soaps are the best way to tackle the problem, but they may not eliminate it altogether.

-Annoying many houseplants and their owners, fungus gnats lay eggs in moist soil and hang around your houseplant leaves where the air is warm and humid.
+Fungus gnats, which annoy many houseplants and their owners, lay eggs in moist soil and hang around your houseplant leaves where the air is warm and humid.

 They may not be the most damaging bugs on this list, but they are certainly the most frustrating, especially when they migrate from your plants to fly around your head.